elasticpath/react-pwa-reference-storefront/documentation/practices.md

 * The product and cart pages submit this information to Cortex.
 * The product and cart pages submit this information for further analysis by Google Analytics’ in a separate request.

-### Global Product Attribute
+## Global Product Attribute
+* Use the formatted value of `store-name:category`, such as `vestri:Accessories`, to submit the product category information.
 Google Analytics handlers use the global product attribute `Tag`.
-Use the formatted value of `store-name:category`, such as `vestri:Accessories`, to submit the product category information.
-You can set the global attribute for each product in the catalog to avoid submitting empty values for the product's category to Google Analytics.
+You can set the global attribute for each product in the catalog to avoid submitting empty values for the product’s category to Google Analytics.

+* Use the boolean value of the `Featured` attribute to indicate when a product is designated a featured product.
 Featured Product handlers use the global product attribute `Featured`.
-Use the attribute's boolean value to indicate when a product is designated a featured product.
 You can set the global attribute for each product in the catalog within the Commerce Manager.
 The React PWA Reference Storefront uses the tag to display a customizable banner for the featured product.

+* Use [Elastic Path Dynamic Bundle Accelerator](https://code.elasticpath.com/accelerators/dynamic-bundles) for implementing Dynamic Bundles for products.
+For more information about the accelerator license, see the License and Copyright page(https://www.elasticpath.com/sites/default/files/elastic-license-and-copyright.pdf).

 ## ARKit Quick Look Example